 DID (Direct Inward Dialing) numbers are virtual numbers assigned to each user, without requiring actual phone lines.
 When you switch to VoIP, you will need to transfer your DIDs to your new voice call service provider.

-Transfers for residential and small business accounts are usually done by the VoIP service provider as an extra service; though the good news is that generally providers will do for free.
+Transfers for residential and small business accounts are usually done by the VoIP service provider as an extra service; though the good news is that generally, providers will do for free.
 For bigger companies need to coordinate with their old phone service provider for transfers in bulk.
-This is something that is happening more often now and in true it doesn’t take a long time to accomplish.
+This is something that is happening more often now and in truth, it doesn’t take a long time to accomplish.
 All that requires is coordination.

 Secure Your VoIP System

 Now that you’re all set up, you need to secure your system.
-Your transition to VoIP is an investment in equipment, accounts and manpower.
+Your transition to VoIP is an investment in equipment, accounts, and manpower.
 You should be able to make the most of it.

 Foremost here is ensuring that your VoIP performs as expected.
 You should have good quality VoIP connections and near 100% uptime, especially for business VoIP.
 You need to always be accessible to clients and partners, as well as employees and collaborators.

 This means setting up a VoIP monitoring system that can profile your VoIP’s performance 24/7/365.
-Services like VoIP Spear do persistent testing of your VoIP connections and provide you with reports and alerts on your system’s MOS (Mean Opinion Score), jitter, latency and packet loss.
+Services like VoIP Spear do persistent testing of your VoIP connections and provide you with reports and alerts on your system’s MOS (Mean Opinion Score), jitter, latency, and packet loss.
 VoIP Spear is a good personal VoIP, and small- to medium-scale business VoIP option because you can get effective VoIP testing service without additional equipment and manpower requirements.
 Bigger corporations can opt for large-scale monitoring, like Appneta’s.